 The holiday accommodation is a 35ft x 12ft Willerby static caravan.
-It is beautifully situated with incredible scenery and comes fully equipped with full sized gas cooker and 4 -ring hob, fridge, microwave, fully fitted kitchen/diner with comprehensive range of crockery, cutlery and glassware etc. Parking for 1 vehicle on site.
+It is beautifully situated with incredible scenery and comes fully equipped with full sized gas cooker and 4 -ring hob, fridge, microwave, fully fitted kitchen/diner with range of crockery, cutlery and glassware etc. Parking for 1 vehicle on site.

 There is a comfortable, well designed lounge area with panoramic sea views over Scapa Flow, Hoy, Graemsay, open farmland and Pentland Firth, towards mainland Scotland.
-TV and DVD player in the lounge.
+TV and bluetooth speaker/radio in the lounge.

-The caravan has two bedrooms; a double bedroom and a compact twin room, each with fitted wardrobes providing ample storage space.
+The caravan has two bedrooms; a double bedroom and a small single room, each with fitted wardrobes providing ample storage space.

 The shower room has a wash basin and there is a separate toilet room with wash basin too, all mains plumbed.
 All linen and towels provided.

-There are electric panel heaters in both bedrooms rooms and a gas fire in the lounge.
+There are electric panel heaters in both bedrooms and a gas fire in the lounge.

 The caravan is in our garden, a section of which you are welcome to use.
-We are also happy to store/dry bicylcles/fishing/shooting equipment etc in our garage but please let us know in advance if this is required.
-Parking space for 1 vehicle and private access to the caravan is available.
+We are also happy to store bicylcles/fishing/shooting equipment etc in our garage but please let us know in advance if this is required.
+Parking space for 1 vehicle on our private driveway and private access to the caravan is available via rear of property.